blaenk/site/input/notes/distributed-systems.markdown

 A _covering index_ (aka "index with included columns") is a compromise between a clustered index and a non-clustered index, storing only some of the table's columns within the index, allowing certain queries to be answered with the index alone, in which case the index "covers" the query.

+## Clustered and Covering Index Implications

+Clustered and covering indexes can speed up reads but require additional storage and they also increase write overhead.
+Additional effort is also necessary to prevent observed inconsistencies due to the data duplication, in order to enforce transactional guarantees.